albrzykowski/strumyk/README.md

 - **Simulator** loads a workflow net from a YAML file and simulates its execution by firing transitions based on context.

-imulate process from the command line:
+Simulate process from the command line:

 ### Process simulation (for given context)